klundeen/5300-Butterfly/README.md

 `make clean`

 ## Troubleshooting
-To enable debug print statments in any cpp file, uncomment the DEBUG_ENABLE defintion:
+To enable debug print statments in any cpp file, uncomment the DEBUG_ENABLED definition:

-`#define DEBUG_ENABLE`
+`#define DEBUG_ENABLED`